Here’s another dare for you.

 So are you ready for the dare now?

-Here we go: Count to 12 in Old Norse.
+Here we go: Count to at least 12 in Old Norse.

 Just the basic set in the beginning.
 Don’t worry about the grammatical details that follow unless you want to go full nerd.
 If so, more power to you.